mgunyho/tere/README.md

 If `tere` is not in your `PATH`, use an absolute path to the tere binary in your shell config file.
 For example, for Bash/Zsh, you would need to replace `local result=$(command tere "$@")` with `local result=$(/path/to/tere "$@")`, or for PowerShell, replace `(Get-Command -CommandType Application tere)` with `C:\path\to\tere.exe`.

 If instructions for your shell are missing, feel free to send a pull request that includes them!
+See [the instructions below](#testing-a-new-shell-integration) for some more information.

 ### Step 3: That's it